iDoRecall/idorecall/README.md

 ## Features

-Create flashcards that we call RECALLS that are linkeed to text in your Obsidian notes.
-Actiivate the iDoRecall plugin inside any note by
+Create flashcards that we call RECALLS which are linked to text in your Obsidian notes.
+Activate the iDoRecall plugin inside any note by
 - clicking the iDoRecall plugin icon on the Obsidian ribbon <img width="64" alt="image" src="https://github.com/iDoRecall/idr-obsidian-plugin/assets/1734740/a58f079e-7551-4b30-b268-1ebc7d586df0">

 - or by ZZZZZZZZ